 - CRA (concrete/representational/abstract)

-In this post, I’m going to focus on CPA.
+For the sake of simplicity, I’m going to focus on CPA.
 Using the CPA approach has been shown to improve mathematical reasoning skills.

 The CPA approach was developed in the 1960s by American psychologist Jerome Bruner.
 If you’re curious about its history this paper includes a short survey of its origins.
 It’s pretty interesting!

-Concrete Phase of Math Mastery
+1. Concrete Phase of Math Mastery

 The concrete phase of mastery is when students are using physical objects to represent mathematical concepts.
 This is when students are using rekenreks, unifix cubes, clocks, shape blocks, beads, base ten blocks, ten frames, or double-sided counters.
 Math that can be held in their hands and physically manipulated.